hsidd1/fare-gate-visual-game/README.md

-# radar-camera-visual-sync-game
+# radar-camera-visual-sync
-An experiment project to synchronize and align camera and radar recordings, using PyGame.
+A project to synchronize and align camera and radar recordings and display data visually.

 ## Required packages
 - numpy
 - json
-- pygame
+- yaml
 - opencv (cv2)

 ## Required files